IHE/ITI.PCF/input/pagecontent/volume-1.md

 This is to say that PCF does not define:

-- how one identifies the patient, this is the role of other Implementation Guides like PDQm, PIXm, PIMR, etc;
+- how one identifies the patient, this is the role of other Implementation Guides like [PDQm](https://profiles.ihe.net/ITI/PDQm/index.html), [PIXm](https://profiles.ihe.net/ITI/PIXm/index.html), [PIMR](https://profiles.ihe.net/ITI/PMIR/index.html), [etc](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#5-patient-identity-management);
-- how the patient experiences the ceremony of the consent act, this is systems design, user interface design, and policy language;
+- how the patient experiences the ceremony of the consent act, this is systems design, user interface design, and [policy language](ch-P.html);
-- how one asks for data or communicates data, this is the role of other Implementation Guides like MHD, QEDm, MHDS, etc;
+- how one asks for data or communicates data, this is the role of other Implementation Guides like [MHD](https://profiles.ihe.net/ITI/MHD/index.html), [MHDS](https://profiles.ihe.net/ITI/MHDS/index.html), [QEDm/mXDE](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#4-consuming-data-as-fhir-resources), etc;
 - how one tags data with security/privacy sensitivity labels, this is the role of a systems design that might utilize a [Security labeling Service](ch-P.html#SLS); and
-- how users or applications are identified and foundationally authorized, this is the role of other Implementation Guides like IUA, and OpenID-Connect.
+- how users or applications are identified and foundationally authorized, this is the role of other Implementation Guides like [IUA](https://profiles.ihe.net/ITI/IUA/index.html), and OpenID-Connect.

 But PCF enhances and relies upon these other Implementation Guides to protect sensitive resources according to Patient-specific Consents.

-TODO: Likely need a diagram that is more human workflow focused?

 <a name="actors-and-transactions"> </a>